 Despite being in Hoveton, packages for the store would arrive at the station in the neighbouring village of Wroxham.
 The Wroxham link stuck and the store became known as ‘Roys of Wroxham’.
 To this day this causes confusion for visitors who believe themselves to be in Wroxham only to be told by locals they are in Hoveton, actually…

-With the growing popularity of seaside holidays, Roys was in just the right place for tourists to pick up supplies en-route to destinations such as coastal destinations such Cromer.
+With the growing popularity of seaside holidays, Roys was in just the right place for tourists to pick up supplies en-route to coastal destinations such as Cromer.
 In addition, the location of Wroxham and Hoveton either side of the River Bure meant that boat trippers exploring the Broads would moor to visit Roys.

 At the start of the first world war the brothers sold their Dareham store and began focussing on expanding within Wroxham and Hoveton.
 They opened a tailor, a pharmacy, a motor garage and even provided public utilities such as street lighting and public lavatories.